evansbenj/2024_BIO722/3_Lecture_3_Automating_alignment_with_bash.md

 `./alignment_commando`

+Here we needed to preceed the name of our `bash` script by `./` to tell the computer where to find our script (i.e. in the current working directory).

 Now please check whether this worked by checking out the file size of the files in your `~/my_monkey_data` directory like this:

 `ls -l ~/my_monkey_data`